nikbearbrown/brutalist-d3-x-claude/chapters/04-chart-selection-as-design-decision.md

 ### Warm-up

-**Exercise 2.1** — *Functional category lookup.* For each of the following datasets, name the most likely functional category from the FT Visual Vocabulary.
-Where multiple categories could apply, name the communication question that would resolve the choice.
+**Exercise 4.1 — Functional category lookup.** For each of the following datasets, name the FT Visual Vocabulary category that the stated communication question places it in.
+Where two categories could apply, name the question that resolves the choice.

-- Monthly visitors to a website over two years.
+- Monthly website visitors over two years.
+Question: "How has traffic changed since the redesign?"
-- Distribution of household incomes in a single ZIP code.
-- The relationship between hours studied and test score for 200 students.
-- The breakdown of a city's annual budget into 9 departments.

-**Exercise 2.2** — *Apply the four-step framework.* Walk a recent dataset of yours through the four steps.
-Write down each step's output: key message, data structure, functional category, specific form.
-Submit as a short markdown document.
+- Household income distribution for one ZIP code.
+Question: "Is income in this neighborhood concentrated in one bracket or spread across many?"
+- Budget allocation across nine city departments.
+Question: "Which department receives the largest share?"
+- Refugee arrivals from five origin countries to three host countries.
+Question: "Which corridor carries the most movement?"

+**Exercise 4.2 — Step 1 stress test.** For each of the following, decide whether it is a key message (Cairo's step 1) or merely a data description.
+For each that is only a description, rewrite it as a key message.

+- "This chart shows quarterly revenue by region for FY2023."
+- "The eastern region outperformed every other region in Q3, accounting for 41% of total revenue."
+- "Here are the five countries with the highest life expectancy."
+- "Switzerland, Japan, and Singapore have each sustained life expectancy above 83 years for the past decade, while the global average has risen by only 2.1 years."

-**Exercise 2.3** — *"Compared with what?" diagnosis.* Find a chart in a recent newspaper or report that fails the "compared with what?" check (absolute counts, no baseline, missing control).
-Specify the redesign that fixes the failure.
+**Exercise 4.3 — "Compared with what?" applied.** Find a chart in a recent report or dashboard that passes the familiarity-bias test (the chart type fits the functional category) but fails the "compared with what?" check — the comparison is implicit rather than explicit.
+Name the missing reference.
+Specify the redesign that makes the comparison visible in the chart itself.

 ### Application

+**Exercise 4.4 — Walk the four steps.** Take a dataset from your own work or a public repository.
+Write Cairo's four steps explicitly as a markdown document: (1) key message in one sentence, (2) data structure described, (3) functional category named with justification, (4) specific form named with perceptual justification.
+Submit the document; the chart specification follows from it.

-**Exercise 2.4** — *Three charts from one dataset.* Take a dataset with at least three meaningful communication questions (the humanitarian funding example in this chapter is a model).
-Walk each question through the four-step framework.
+**Exercise 4.5 — Three questions, three charts.** Take a single dataset with at least two categorical variables and one quantitative variable measured over time.
+Identify three different communication questions the dataset can answer.
+Walk each through the four steps.
 Produce three different chart specifications.
-Build the charts with Claude Code.
-Compare them.
+Build all three with Claude Code.
+Compare the results: do they look like they came from the same data?

-**Exercise 2.5** — *Audit a dashboard.* Find a public dashboard (city open-data portal, public health dashboard, financial market visualization).
-Audit ten charts using the four-step framework.
-Categorize each by which step (if any) was skipped.
-Rank the dashboard's overall chart-selection discipline.

-**Exercise 2.6** — *The familiarity-bias rewrite.* Find a pie chart with more than five slices (these are abundant in corporate reports).
-Apply Cairo's framework.
-Rewrite as a horizontal bar chart with sort by value.
+**Exercise 4.6 — The familiarity-bias rewrite.** Find a pie chart with more than five slices in a published report (corporate annual report, NGO accountability document, government statistical release).
+Apply the four-step framework.
+Rewrite it as the chart the key message demands.
 Build both with Claude Code.
-Compare reading speed and accuracy with two colleagues.
+Test reading speed on two or three colleagues for the specific task "rank the top three categories."

 ### Synthesis

-**Exercise 2.7** — *Cairo's ethical frame applied.* Take a chart from a recent published report whose chart choice you suspect is wrong.
-Apply the four-step framework to identify what should have been chosen.
-Write a one-page "ethics audit" applying Cairo's frame: was the choice driven by the message, by familiarity, or by the software's defaults?
-What did the designer's choice impede in the reader's understanding?
+**Exercise 4.7 — Cairo's ethics audit.** Take a chart from a published report whose chart-type choice you suspect is wrong.
+Apply the four steps to identify what the correct form would have been.
+Write a one-page audit: which failure mode drove the incorrect choice (familiarity bias, aesthetic-first, software-default)?
+What did the choice cost the reader specifically — which task became harder or impossible?
+Apply Cairo's ethical frame: was this a defensible trade-off or an abdication of professional responsibility?

-**Exercise 2.8** — *FT Visual Vocabulary in your domain.* Take five datasets typical of your professional work.
-For each, identify the functional category and the recommended specific form.
-Build a one-page reference card you can pin to your wall.
-Cite the perceptual reasoning for each form choice.
+**Exercise 4.8 — When familiarity is right.** Make the affirmative case for familiarity as a legitimate design criterion.
+Identify three scenarios where choosing the familiar chart type is the correct decision — audience graphicacy constraints, time pressure, established convention.
+For each, name the perceptual cost the familiarity choice accepts and argue that the cost is worth paying.
+Then name the line: at what point does the same argument fail?

 ### Challenge

-**Exercise 2.9** — *Friendly's history applied.* Pick a chart type that you use frequently.
-Look up its origin (when invented, by whom, for what original communication problem).
-Compare your typical use to the original use.
-Where are you using the chart against its original intent?
-Where does the original intent illuminate why your chart sometimes fails?

-**Exercise 2.10** — *Multi-LLM chart selection.* Submit the four-step framework prompt for a contestable dataset to Claude, ChatGPT, and Gemini.
+**Exercise 4.9 — Multi-LLM chart selection.** Submit the four-step framework prompt for a contestable dataset to Claude, ChatGPT, and Gemini.
+Use the same dataset and the same communication goal for all three.
 Compare the chart-type recommendations.
 Where do they agree?
-Where do they disagree?
-What does the disagreement reveal about which design decisions are genuinely contestable in your domain?
+Where do they disagree, and what does the disagreement reveal about which design decisions are genuinely ambiguous versus which represent one model defaulting to familiarity bias?

+**Exercise 4.10 — Friendly's history applied.** Pick a chart type you use frequently.
+Research its origin: when was it invented, by whom, for what specific communication problem?
+Compare your typical use to the original use case.
+Where are you using the chart against its original intent?
+Where does the origin clarify why your chart sometimes fails to communicate what you intend?
+Write up the analysis as a one-page note to your future self.

 ---

+## Key Terms

+**Functional category.** One of eight (FT Visual Vocabulary): comparison, change over time, distribution, relationship, part-to-whole, hierarchy, flow, spatial.
+The first navigation move in chart selection.

+**Cairo's four-step framework.** Key message → data structure → functional category → specific form.
+The decision path that makes chart choice defensible, not habitual.

+**Cairo's ethical frame.** Choosing an ineffective chart while a more appropriate one is available — choosing it for familiarity, aesthetics, or software default — is a moral choice with consequences for the reader's understanding, not merely an aesthetic one.

+**"Compared with what?"** Cairo's mandatory check.
+Every quantitative claim a chart makes must be set against an explicit reference.
+Charts that fail this check make claims without meaning.

+**Familiarity bias.** Reaching for the chart type that feels right for the data's structure, independent of the message.
+The most common chart-selection failure.

+**FT Visual Vocabulary.** The Financial Times' chart taxonomy.
+Available in the book's pantry as `Visual-vocabulary.txt`.
+The navigation tool for step 3.

+**Tufte's "show the data" principle.** Any visual element that does not serve the data's communication goal is a candidate for removal.
+The precondition for any chart-selection question.

+---

-## LLM Exercise — Chapter 2: Chart Selection
+## LLM Exercise — Chapter 4: Chart Selection

 **Project:** [TBD — selected after Chapter 00]